joseluisq/gimage/docs/examples/resizing.md

     Use `getPropWidth(height)` and `getPropHeight(width)` to get the proportional `width` or `height` values only.

 ## Scale
-The following example scales a PNG image 120%.
+The following example scales a PNG image to 120%.

 !!! tip "Tip"
     The `scale(val)` function value should be between 0 and 1